Table of Contents[Hide][Show]

 If your baby has FPIES it is likely that you also have gut health issues too (whether felt or not), which will affect your milk.
 It is important then, for you to also be on GAPS.
 In general, breastfeeding mothers do not go on the GAPS Introduction diet, however, in the case of FPIES it is recommended that a breastfeeding mom goes on Stage 1 or 2 of the Introduction diet and that she stays there until her nursing baby is ready to progress to the next stages with her.

 It is likely that your child will have various symptoms during this transition onto GAPS, such as reflux, crying, night waking, mucus in the poo, skin rashes, etc. As the child is given the healing foods of GAPS, the enterocytes (gut cells) and the balance of the gut microbes will begin to change.
 Toxins will be released in this healing process and symptoms will likely rear up before they are resolved.

 Reactions to be concerned about would be the anaphylactic kind, and profuse vomit or bloody stools.
-If that happens, search for an alternative meat for making your stock, or rotate stocks.
-Lamb, chicken, and wild caught fish are good meats to start with, in general, beef can be heavier.
+If that happens, search for alternative meat for making your stock, or rotate stocks.
+Lamb, chicken and wild-caught fish are good meats to start with, in general, beef can be heavier.

 Length of Time on GAPS for an FPIES Child